Friday, May 25, 2018

 but also about the coming period of trouble during the Great Tribulation.

-Six seal are first broken with start at the beginning of the Tribulation period,
+Six seals are first broken with start at the beginning of the Tribulation period,

 see